Some resources on earth are under more pressure and reaching low levels at faster rates than others.

 If we see a particular resource is consistently declining over time without any potential for increase in supply, or real increase in supply, it might be said that resource is declining.

 Of some of the key resources we use on earth, the following are estimations of how many years worth of supply we have of each (these are very rough estimates only, and are subject to many factors – they should not be taken as exact):

-Places like Cape Town have already experienced water shortages due to severe drought and low rainfall, along with increases in human population (among other reasons)
+Places like Cape Town have already experienced water shortages due to severe drought and low rainfall, along with increases in human population (among other reasons).

 Future supply of food will be heavily influenced by food waste, availability of cold storage technology for developing countries, our diets, availability of arable land and topsoil, availability of water for agriculture, and other factors

 It’s estimated, due to soil erosion and land degradation, we may only have about 60 harvests left, or in other estimates, around 12 years left before we get to below 150mm of topsoil on average (what is considered the minimum by some for adequate agricultural production).

 In terms of air quality and air pollution, there are already cities in the world with hazardous levels of air quality when considering the human health impact they could have

-- Metals, Precious Metals, & Minerals – you can find links to guides about the supplies of gold, silver, lithium, uranium, and other metals and minerals in the linked guide immediately below
+You can find links to guides about the supplies of gold, silver, lithium, uranium, and other metals and minerals in the linked guide immediately below